Can a guarantor have bad credit?

 5. Credit union loan

-Members normally share a common bond.
-They may live in the same area or work for the same employer for example.
+Members normally have something in common.
+They may live in the same area or work for the same employer, for example.
 Find your nearest credit union here.